• Pricing

 Flattening creates a file that replaces these editable components with static content.
 A flattened document is easier to view, share, or print without concerns about unintended changes in its structure or content.

-Why Should You Flatten a PDF?
+Why Flatten a PDF?

 Flattening serves multiple purposes whether your goal is to secure sensitive information, simplify sharing, or ensure formatting consistency.
 Here’s why it’s useful: